NeoResearch/neocompiler-eco/README.md

 # Build everything

-The online commando required to create our own NeoCompiler Ecosystem, suitable for private of public blockchain projects.
+The online command required to create our own NeoCompiler Ecosystem, suitable for private of public blockchain projects.

 This will call a docker-compose with NeoCompiler Private Net+NeoScan.
-Furthermore, it will set all available compilers and open the fron/backend interface and server, respectively.
+Furthermore, it will set all available compilers and open the front/backend interface and server, respectively.

 `./build_everything.sh`

 # Developers guidelines

-## Docker-neo csharp and neo-python compilers backend
+## Building compiling backends (C#, Python and Go)

+Docker technology is essential for sandboxing all compilers in different environments (for different languages).
+For Ubuntu releases, we recommend package docker.io: `# apt install docker.io`.

-### Building docker-neo csharp backend
+### Building docker-neo-mono backend
+The backend for C# is provided by mono, only two steps are necessary to build and tag image `docker-mono-neo-compiler`:

 `cd docker-neo-mono`

-`docker build .`

-Get latest docker image id and set environment variable:

-`export DOCKERNEOCOMPILER=$(docker images | awk 'NR==2{print $3}')`
+`docker_build.sh`

+### Building docker-neo-boa backend
+The backend for Python is provided by neo-boa compiler, only two steps are necessary to build and tag image `docker-neo-boa`:

+`cd docker-neo-boa`

+`docker_build.sh`

+### Building docker-neo-go backend
+The backend for Go is provided by neo-go team, only two steps are necessary to build and tag image `docker-neo-go`:

+`cd docker-neo-go`

+`docker_build.sh`

-### Running node server
+## Running node server

+After building the compilers (without privatenet) you can run the front/backend node server (at port 8000 by default):

 `./run.sh`

 ### Building and running node server

+This script already builds the compilers and starts the server:

 `./buildRun_WebInterface_CSharpCompiler`